Seal of Muhammad

-The Seal of Muhammad (Turkish: Muhammed'in mührü, ختم الرسول) is one of the relics of Muhammad kept in the Topkapı Palace by the Ottoman Sultans as part of the Sacred Relics collection.
+The Seal of Muhammad (Turkish: Muhammed'in mührü, ختم الرسول) is one of the alleged relics of Muhammad kept in the Topkapı Palace by the Ottoman Sultans as part of the Sacred Relics collection.

-The most popular design is allegedly the replica of a seal used by Muhammad on several letters sent to foreign dignitaries.
+The most popular design – the muqwaki design used on several Jihadist flags – is the replica of a seal purportedly used by Muhammad on a letter addressed to al-Muqawqis.
+Scholars have determined the letter to be a literary forgery on palaeographic grounds.

 Topkapı seal

 Jean-Baptiste Tavernier in 1675 reported that the seal was kept in a small ebony box in a niche cut in the wall by the foot of a divan in the relic room at Topkapı.
 The seal itself is encased in crystal, approximately 3" × 4", with a border of ivory.
 It has been used as recently as the 17th century to stamp documents.